hackingbeauty/react-mic/README.md

 Record a user's voice and display as an osscilation.
 Audio is saved as [WebM](https://en.wikipedia.org/wiki/WebM) audio file format.

-PLEASE NOTE: The WebM audio format is not supported in Safari browsers (includes Safari on iOS).
-You need to save an audio recording as a WAV file  in order to get full cross-browser support (including Safari).
+**PLEASE NOTE**: The WebM audio format is not supported in Safari browsers (including Safari on iOS).
+You need to save an audio recording as a WAV file  in order to get full cross-browser and cross-device support.

-To get the version of this React component with WAV support so you can record and play back audio recordings in *any* browser and mobile device, please email Mark at mark.muskardin@gmail.com and put "I WANT REACT-MIC WAV SUPPORT" in the subject headline.
+To get the version of this React component with WAV support so you can record and play back audio recordings in *any* browser and mobile device, please email Mark at mark.muskardin@gmail.com.
+Put "I NEED REACT-MIC WITH WAV SUPPORT" in the subject headline.

 Featured in the course ["How To Develop A Professional React App"](http://www.professionalreactapp.com).